Is There Any Quota For The Singapore Employment Pass?

 If you are ready to start your Employment Pass application, click here to fill up the Employment Pass Questionnaire.
 Our in-house agent will help you with this process.

-You may also use the Self Assessment Tool (SAT) to check the Employment Pass or S Pass eligibility of your candidacy before you apply or appeal.
+You may also use the Self Assessment Tool (SAT) to check your eligibility for the Employment Pass or S Pass before applying or appealing.

-• Job scope and qualifications do not match.
-Educational profile and experience should be aligned with the job requirements.
+Job scope and qualifications do not match.
+Educational background and experience must align with the job requirements.

 After applying for an EP online, the following image can be seen:

-• S Pass holders are not permitted to either own or be the director of a company.
-They are also barred from entering certain lines of work.
+• S Pass holders cannot own or be a director of a company and are limited in certain industries.

 • Short-term positions (less than one month)

-• Any appeal must be submitted within three months of the official rejection.
-After this time period, a new application must be submitted.
+Appeals take a minimum of three weeks, and all must be filed within three months of rejection.
+After that period, a new application must be submitted.

 I am an EntrePass holder.
 Can I register a business?2022-07-18T11:53:26+08:00